tiprankstipranks

 Competition - Risk 1

-We may not be able to compete for charters with new entrants or established companies with greater resources in the drybulk industry.
+We may not be able to compete for charters with companies with greater resources in the drybulk industry.

 We employ our vessels in a highly competitive, capital intensive, and fragmented market.
 Competition arises primarily from other vessel owners, some of whom have substantially greater resources than ours.
 Competition for the transportation of drybulk cargoes can be intense and depends on price, location, size, age, condition and the acceptability of the vessel and its managers to the charterers.
 Competitors with greater resources could enter and operate larger and better fleets that offer better prices than ours.